alexanderjamesking/spy/README.md

 # Spy

 Spy - a Clojure and ClojureScript library for stubs, spies and mocks.
 This library is aimed at users of [clojure.test](https://clojure.github.io/clojure/clojure.test-api.html).

-It records calls and responses to a function, and allows you to verify interactions with the function.
+It records calls and responses to and from a function, allowing you to verify interactions.

 Typically you want one of the following: